SwamiKannan/Callable-to-openai-function-calling-template/README.md

 ![](images/cover.png)

  ## Introduction
  OpenAI has defined the LLM standard template for [tool calling](https://platform.openai.com/docs/assistants/tools/function-calling) .
-This helps multiple open-source fine tuners define the same standard template for their function calling models.
+This helps ensure consistency across multiple LLMs and their fine tuned  / quantized versions as they too follow the same standard template for their function calling functionalities.
 It also helps inference support platforms like [Ollama](https://ollama.com/) and [Llama.cpp](https://github.com/ggerganov/llama.cpp) use these templates to execute function calls on their platforms.
 Hence, it is super useful to maintain this template for all model training and fine-tuning experiments. <br /><br />
  However, OpenAI weirdly, does not provide tools to directly convert a function definition into this template.
 Hence, everyone has to manually construct this template from their function, making that a time consuming process.
 An example of this template is as follows: <br />

 ```